 Successful applicants should have: strong research and/or administrative skills; be detail-oriented; be able to work independently and collectively as part of group; and, be currently enrolled in an undergraduate/graduate degree program, a recent graduate (within one calendar year), and/or have been accepted to enter an advanced degree program (within the next year).
 Non-degree seeking students are ineligible.
 Some of our international programs might require candidates to possess a working knowledge of a foreign language.

 The Center offers both paid and unpaid staff internships.
 The number of paid internships is limited.
 As a general rule, offices are looking for individuals who are willing to devote 10 - 20 hours per week.
 For those seeking paid internships with the Center’s staff offices, the Immigration Reform and Control Act of 1986 requires employers to hire only individuals who are eligible to work in the United States.
 An individual selected for a paid internship will be expected to present proper evidence establishing employment eligibility prior to being appointed.

-The Center is unable to sponsor visas for interns.
-If you are an international student not already studying in the U.S. on a F-1 or J-1 visa, then you have to go through a university or an outside organization (internship placement agency) that will sponsor your visa.
+The Center is NOT to sponsor visas for interns.
+If you are an international student not already studying in the U.S. on a F-1 or J-1 visa, then you have to go through a university exchange program or an outside organization (internship placement agency) that will sponsor your visa.

 For a list of available program and staff offices seeking intern applicants, please see our Current Openings.
 There are slightly different applications and deadlines and one must apply directly to a program or office.
 Each program or office interviews and selects their own interns.
 The Intern Coordinator will see accepted interns when they arrive for orientation.